Autumn in Nidderdale AONB : one day photography workshop

 Camera and a selection of lenses - ideally covering wide angle to telephoto and macro if you have one.
 Tripod, spare batteries and memory cards.
 Good walking boots.
 Clothing for any kind of weather.
 Comfortable backpack or shoulder bag .Waterproofs for you and your gear.
 Plenty of water and sandwiches / snacks

 How fit do I need to be?

-There will be several miles of walking - this will vary according to conditions - but expect a minimum of 3 miles and a maximum of 5/6; some of the paths are quite steep, but we will take our time.
+There will be several miles of walking - this will vary according to conditions - but expect a minimum of 3 miles; some of the paths are quite steep, but we will take our time.
 You may not want to overload your camera bag.